pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 For instance types that provide local disks, refer to [Lsv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series).
 The following takes `Standard_L8s_v2` as an example:

-1. Create a node group with local storage for TiKV.
+1. Create a node pool with local storage for TiKV.

     Modify the instance type of the TiKV node pool in the `az aks nodepool add` command to `Standard_L8s_v2`: